serverless/guide/source/dev/testing.md

 * How can I test locally?
 * Hoe can I make my testing cycle faster?

+#### Testing Locally

+* How do we test locally?
+* Live testing with the provider while developing is slow

 #### Unit Testing

 * How do I unit test?
+* Is unit testing valuable?

 #### Integration Testing

 * What are the challenges in writing Integration tests?
+* How do we test end-to-end?

 #### Continous Integration/Development

 * How do I do continuous integration?
+* Example of a CI/CD workflow

 #### Tooling